esnet/netshell/README.md

         feature:install odl-dlux-core odl-openflowplugin-all

-    On ODL Lithium, it might also be necessary to load some additional DLUX modules:
+    On ODL Lithium, it might also be necessary to load features like this:

-        feature:install odl-dlux-all
+        feature:install odl-dlux-all odl-openflowplugin-all

     Note that on ODL Helium the default URL for the DLUX interface is: